 There is an unconventional, even eccentric side to Aquarius, traits which have seen Aquarius being assigned Uranus as its modern planetary ruler.
-However I disagree in part with this, for reasons I will outline in Part 2 of this series, where I examine the sign’s traditional ruler (Saturn), as well as key upcoming transits in Aquarius and their undercurrents rippling beneath the surface.
+However I disagree in part with this, and in Part 2 of this series I examine the sign’s traditional ruler (Saturn), key upcoming transits in Aquarius and their undercurrents rippling beneath the surface.

 Until next time,